The two-dimensional one-component plasma is hyperuniform: Preliminary results

 \subsection{Wegner's estimates}

 The recent paper \cite{Thoma:2022aa} provides upper bounds on the $k$-point correlation functions of Coulomb gases (in dimension $2$ and higher).
-Among many other things, it states so-called “Wegner's estimates” i.e. uniform controls of the form $\rho_1 \leq \Cc_\beta$, where $\rho_1$ is the one-point correlation function.
-We will use \cite[Theorem 1.6]{Thoma:2022aa}, which is valid even for $r \ll 1$ (sub-microscopic scale): \begin{lemma} There exists $\Cc_\beta$ such that for all $x$ in $\LN$ and \emph{for all $r > 0$}, if $(x,r)$ satisfies \eqref{condi:LL} we have:
+Among many other things, it states so-called “Wegner's estimates” i.e. uniform controls on the correlation functions, \cor{and it provides “overcrowding estimates”, namely upper bounds on the probability of having way too many points in a disk, which is what we will need here.}